jupyter-book/workshop-template/content/lessons/executable.md

 #| label: my-label
 ```

+Labels are particularly useful when integrating notebooks into larger documents such as theses or technical reports.
+By assigning labels to code blocks, and their corresponding outputs, you can reference them directly within your text, making it clear which code produced which figure, table, or result.
+[This example](https://luukfroling.github.io/BEP/#visualisation-reconstruction) makes use of labels to reference figures from the Python notebook.

 :::{note}
 This is the syntax for Python, where `#` is the comment character.
 For other languages, the syntax is the comment character followed by `|`.